theprajwaldongare/Shortify/README.md

 ## Shortify
-Shortify is a fast and secure URL shortener for your looooooong URLs!
+Shortify is a secure URL shortener for your looooooong URLs!

 [Go to Shortify](https://shortifyme.onrender.com)